 This WMMP sets out the priorities and a strategic framework to minimise and manage the waste in our district.
 Council has a key role in collecting, sorting and transferring waste, but we will need to work in partnership with our community, businesses and industry to achieve our goals.
-Once the plan is adopted, the actions will be carried forward into our long term and annual plans to ensure we have the resources to deliver the plan's goals and objectives.
+The actions will be carried forward into our long term and annual plans to ensure we have the resources to deliver the plan's goals and objectives.